hugorbarbosa/cpp-coding-style-guide/README.md

 ### Clang-format

 Clang-format is a tool that can be used to format C++, C, C#, Java, JavaScript, JSON, Objective-C and Protobuf code.
-This tool can be utilized in a variety of ways, including as a standalone tool and integrated in a IDE/editor.
+This tool can be utilized in a variety of ways, including as a standalone tool or integrated in a IDE/editor.

-Clang-format supports many options that can be found using the `--help` option:
+Clang-format supports many options which can be found using the `--help` option:

 ```sh
 $ clang-format --help
 ```

 This tool allows you to directly apply a predefined code style, based on styles such as Google, Microsoft, among others.
-This base style can be adjusted to your needs or, if necessary, a style can be completely configured with the desired style options.
-All these style options permitted by clang-format can be found in [clang-format style options][ref-tool-clang-format-style-options].
+This base style can be adjusted to your needs or, if necessary, you can completely customize a style with your desired style options.
+All style options supported by clang-format can be found in [clang-format style options][ref-tool-clang-format-style-options].

 To exemplify how to use clang-format, this guide uses the following:

-- Code sample files ([header](./example.h) and [implementation](./example.cpp)) that contain some code that will be formatted using this tool.
+- Code sample files ([header](./example.h) and [implementation](./example.cpp)) that contain some code that can be formatted using this tool.
 - A clang-format [configuration file](./.clang-format) that includes the desired style options.

-As previously mentioned, clang-format can be integrated in a IDE/editor and we will use Visual Studio Code as editor example in this guide.
-It is only necessary to install the [C/C++ extension][ref-vscode-cpp-extension], which allows configuring and using clang-format from this editor.
-Additionally, you can configure to format automatically the code when saving a file, using the [settings](./.vscode/settings.json) file available in this guide as example.
+As previously mentioned, clang-format can be integrated in a IDE/editor, like Visual Studio Code.
+It is only necessary to install the [C/C++ extension][ref-vscode-cpp-extension], which allows configuring and using clang-format from the Visual Studio Code.
+Additionally, you can configure to automatically format the code when saving a file (see the [settings](./.vscode/settings.json) file available in this guide as example).

 Feel free to use the code sample files to do some experiments and verify that the code is automatically formatted when you save it, keeping it always with the intended style.